Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Theoretical model

 \section{Theoretical model}

 For a flat universe, we can calculate the angular power spectrum using the Limber approximation \citep{Limber53,LoVerde08},

-where $X$ or $Y$ are the components that we will describe in detail next, $\chi(z)$ is comoving distance along the line of sight at redshift $z$, and $W^i(z)$ is the kernel function that indicates the weight of the signal at redshift $z$ in the $i$th band or bin.
+where $X$ or $Y$ are the components that we describe in detail next, and $X, Y \in \rm \{\nu^e, \nu^h, \nu^g, \nu^r, g, \gamma, \gamma^I, \gamma^G\}$, corresponding to EBL, IHL, IGL, EoR, galaxy clustering, galaxy shear, intrinsic alignment, and gravitational shear, respectively. $\chi(z)$ is comoving distance along the line of sight at redshift $z$, and $W^i(z)$ is the kernel function that indicates the weight of the signal at redshift $z$ in the $i$th band or bin.
 The kernels determine how strongly structures at different redshifts contribute to the observed angular power spectrum, and their normalisation reflects the overall amplitude of the projected field.
 We show the kernels of different components as functions of redshift in Fig.\,\ref{fig:kernel}.
 The panels on the left show the IHL (upper) and IGL (lower) kernels of ten SPHEREx bands, respectively.
 The panels on the right show the kernels of the galaxy clustering (upper) and cosmic shear (lower) for six \Euclid photometric redshift bins, respectively.
-We will provide a detailed explanation in this section. $P_{XY}$ is the cross power spectrum of $X$ and $Y$ at scale $k$ which is $\ell/\chi(z)$ and redshift $z$; if $X=Y$, it is an auto power spectrum.
-We fix the maximum redshift $z_{\rm max}=6$ because the high-$z$ component has a very weak effect on the integral result \citep{Cooray12,Cao20}.
+We provide a detailed explanation in this section. $P_{XY}$ is the cross-power spectrum of $X$ and $Y$ at scale $k$ which is $\ell/\chi(z)$ and redshift $z$; if $X=Y$, it is an auto power spectrum.
+For the low-redshift components, we fix the maximum redshift $z_{\rm max}=6$, because contributions from higher redshift to the projected angular power spectra are negligible within our adopted model \citep{Cooray12,Cao20}.